Cowboy Cookies with Video

 - The other option is to mix by hand with a wooden spoon.

-- I mentioned all my tweaks above, but feel free to add back in 1 tablespoon of cinnamon and an extra 1/2 cup of pecans, or nut of your choice to this oatmeal cookies recipe.
+- The original recipe contained 1 tablespoon of cinnamon and an extra ½ cup of pecans, or nut of your choice to this oatmeal cookies recipe.
+Feel free to add cinnamon and more pecans if you’d like.

 - You could also use an alternative chocolate chip like bittersweet, white chocolate, or butterscotch.
 Or how about replacing some of the chocolate with toffee bits?